dnlopez/PyGamebase/frontend/readme.md

 # Running the frontend

-Enter the 'frontend' folder and run `python pygamebase.py <adapter file path>`.
+Enter the 'frontend' folder and run `python3 main.py <adapter file path>`.

 If you omit the adapter file you will be prompted with a file selector.